itk-dev/os2loop/web/profiles/custom/os2loop/modules/os2loop_migrate/README.md

 ## Clean up after migration

-After completing the migration, you should uninstall the modules used for the migration (this will also remove the migrations configuration):
+After completing the migration, you should uninstall the modules used for the migration (this will also remove the migration configuration):

 ```sh
 vendor/bin/drush --yes pm:uninstall migrate